Graylog2/graylog-docker/README.md

 Every configuration option can be set via environment variables, take a look [here](http://docs.graylog.org/en/4.0/pages/configuration/server.conf.html) for an overview.
 Simply prefix the parameter name with `GRAYLOG_` and put it all in upper case.
 Another option would be to store the configuration file outside of the container and edit it directly.

 We've also added the [wait-for-it](https://github.com/vishnubob/wait-for-it) script to the graylog image.
 This allows you to have Docker wait for Elasticsearch to start up before starting Graylog.
-For example, if you are using Docker Compose, you could do:
+For example, if you are using Docker Compose, you could override the entrypoint for Graylog like this:

 `entrypoint: /usr/bin/tini -- wait-for-it elasticsearch:9200 --  /docker-entrypoint.sh`